 This is Music

 ‘This is Music’ is hosted by award winning programmer and on air personality Chuck Southcott.
 He features the timeless artistry of musical greats such as Frank Sinatra, Johnny Mathis, Henry Mancini, Rosemary Clooney, Perry Como, plus a mix of more recent hits by groups such as the Carpenters, Bread, the Fifth Dimension and others.
-Five days a week on CJNU Nostalgia Radio.

 The Memory Show